elenapakumirzakova/Ip2LocationApp/README.md

 ## What is Ip2Location?

-The IP-to-Location service is a simple RESTful API that provides geographical location information for a given IP address.
+The Ip2Location service is a simple RESTful API that provides geographical location information for a given IP address.

 The app is using an in-memory database and in-memory cache for a Minimum Viable Product (MVP).
 In order to have a quick and efficient way to prototype and test the functionality of an application without the overhead of setting up and managing a persistent database.